ryik5/BookLibraryManager/README.md

 BookLibraryManager.XmlFileLibraryOperator
-This library provides operation with external stored file  common objects and main functinality:
+This library provides operation the library stored as XML file :
 ```
 BookLibraryManager.XmlLibraryProvider.dll
 ```